EngineeringLast Updated May 30, 20248 min read

 What is DAST?

-Dynamic application security testing scans software applications in real-time against leading vulnerability sources, like the OWASP Top 10 or SANS/CWE 25, to find security flaws or open vulnerabilities.
+Dynamic application security testing scans running software applications in real-time against leading vulnerability sources to find security flaws or open vulnerabilities.

-The main difference between DAST and SAST lies in how each performs the security testing.
-SAST scans the application code at rest to discover faulty code posing a security threat, while DAST tests the running application and has no access to its source code.
+Whereas SAST scans the application code at rest, DAST tests the running application and has no access to its source code.

-DAST is a form of closed box testing, which stimulates an outside attacker’s perspective.
+Since it has no visibility into the underlying source code, DAST stimulates an outside attacker’s perspective.
 It assumes the tester does not know the application’s inner functions.
 It can detect security vulnerabilities that SAST cannot, such as those that appear only during the program runtime.

 While most DAST tools are commercial, Arachni is an open source tool that provides rich functionality.
 Arachni’s Ruby framework supports scanning web applications for vulnerabilities including XSS (with DOM variants), SQL injection, NoSQL injection, code injection, and file inclusion variants.
 It can be helpful to try this free tool before deciding which commercial DAST tool to purchase later.